mj-will/nessai/docs/running-the-sampler.rst

 Defining the model
 ==================

-The user must define a model that inherits from :py:class:`nessai.model.Model` that defines two parameters and two methods.
+The user must define a model that inherits from :class:`nessai.model.Model` that defines two parameters and two methods.
 This object cotains the Bayesian prior and likelihood which will be used for sampling.

 **Parameters:**